donkirkby/chess-kit/raw_rules/rules.md

 ### History
 This game was inspired by Robert Abbott's Confusion, which Kerry Handscomb and I originally adapted as Minor Confusion by creating a more balanced set of moves and playing with a chess set.
-That was playable, but uninspiring, so I abandoned it for 15 years.
+That was playable but uninspiring, so I abandoned it for 15 years.
 Masquerade Chess returns to the standard Chess moves, and players only learn about their pieces during capture, which slows the pace of the game.